jwtk/jjwt/README.md

 If you use the `DEFLATE` or `GZIP` Compression Codecs - that's it, you're done.
 You don't have to do anything during parsing or configure the `JwtParserBuilder` for compression - JJWT will automatically decompress the payload as expected.

+> **Note**
+> JJWT does not support compression for Unprotected JWTs because they are susceptible to various compression
+> vulnerability attacks (memory exhaustion, denial of service, etc.).

 <a name="compression-custom"></a>
 ### Custom Compression Codec